Barnards/rochambeau/README.md

 Use chrome for best experience, but Edge, Safari and Firefox still run quite well.
 Coded for 1920x1080 res, but roughly tweaked for 2560

-    Coded for 1920x1080 res, but roughly tweaked for 2560 Safari has a funny font and filter variance Firefox doesnt return to top of page when refreshed, only when initially loaded Edge actually looks fine
+    Safari has a funny font and filter variance Firefox doesnt return to top of page when refreshed, only when initially loaded Edge actually looks fine